axwain/axwain.github.io/content/about.md

 description = "AXwain's short profile and about the site"
 +++

 Hi!
-I'm [AXwain](https://github.com/axwain) a software engineer that has been programming for 9+ years in a professional manner.
+I'm [AXwain](https://github.com/axwain) a software engineer that has been programming for 10+ years in a professional manner.
 Before that I was just another hobbyist writing small games and learning game development.
-You can call me Ax or Johnny if you prefer to use my real name.
+You can call me Ax.

 Due to life circumstances I have ended up with more job opportunities working on User Interfaces, and mostly web front-ends.
 Unfortunately, that line of work becomes not so challenging after a while and not much can be learnt without more harder problems to solve.